How To Paint Brake Calipers

 Several light coats of paint achieve best results.

-The reason behind spraying several light coats is to eliminate runs, and dry completely before the next coat.
+The reason behind spraying several light coats is to eliminate runs, and allow it to dry before the next coat.
 For the first pass, spray lightly and aim for the hard-to-reach areas.

 The four coats I applied took me four days.
 Each morning, before work, I went out in the garage, changed the position of the calipers on the cardboard, and sprayed on another light coat.
 I sprayed the last coat a little heavier to smooth out the finish.